CBSE Class 12 Economics Syllabus 2026-27 PDF (Revised chapters + deleted topics)

 Step 1: Understand the Syllabus and Marking Scheme

-Start by downloading the CBSE Economics Class 12 Syllabus and carefully reviewing the topics in Microeconomics and Macroeconomics.
+Start by downloading the CBSE Class 12 Economics Syllabus 2026-27 and carefully reviewing the topics in Macroeconomics and Indian Economic Development.
 Identify chapters with higher weightage and focus more on them.

 Step 2: Create a Weekly Study Schedule